 Drinking Ouzo at Brettos: The Perfect Old Place to Try Something New

-It was at Brettos that we sat at the bar and drank ouzo for the first time, then moved on to sampling liqueurs in a variety of flavors.
+We sat at the bar and drank ouzo, then moved on to sampling liqueurs in a variety of flavors.
 I will always remember the banana liqueur as being my favorite that day.
 There were so many colorful liqueurs, more than 36 flavors waiting to come down off the wall and each poured in a glass to try.
 It was hard to stop at only a few to leave and continue on our way to the Acropolis.

 Enjoying some drinks at the Brettos distillery and bar was not a planned stop on our trip.
 But should I ever return to Athens a second time, it definitely will be, and is a memorable spot to have your own first glass of ouzo.